 From the editors: Notes from the Field is a series with a long history at NEP.
 In this latest iteration, the series has three broad areas of focus.
 First, Notes from the Field is designed to take readers into unexpected corners of the world’s great archives and to explore the experience of working there.
-We hope to describe some of the spaces and places in which historians work every day.
-Second, we’re interested in unexpected stories that might not become the central focus of a book or an article but which nonetheless reveal intriguing corners of the past.
-And third the series discusses the often unexpected experiences of doing fieldwork.
+We aim to describe some of the spaces and places in which historians work every day.
+Second, we’re interested in fascinating stories that might not become the central focus of a book or an article but which nonetheless reveal intriguing corners of the past.
+And third the series discusses the often unexpected experiences of doing fieldwork where each day can bring new challenges, joys or discoveries.
 Together these stories form our new Notes from the Field.

 I’m a historian of early modern East and Southeast Asia, so I’m fortunate to work in some of the most interesting archives in the world.
-I spend a lot of time at the National Archives in The Hague, a city in the Netherlands.
+I spend a lot of time at the National Archives in The Hague, a city in the Netherlands with a long history.
 This archive stores hundreds of thousands of documents connected with the Dutch East India Company (the Verenigde Oost-Indische Compagnie, or VOC), which carved out a commercial empire in Asia in the seventeenth century.

 I’ve used archives across four continents.
-The National Archives is undoubtedly the most accessible and user-friendly.
+The National Archives is undoubtedly the most accessible and user-friendly archives I’ve ever worked in.
 You can travel there by train, registration is simple, and it’s easy to get access to original documents rather than poor microfilmed copies.
 It’s a wonderful place to work.

 But it can also be a little overwhelming.
 Within an hour after arriving, you can find yourself confronting huge piles of documents, invariably written in the dense and idiosyncratic script of VOC employees.
 That script, especially as used in earlier documents, can takes dozens of hours per source to decipher.